MediciPrime/Repository-Images/README.md

 # Repository-Images
-Images for README.md are located here
+Images for README.md are located here.
-Just some Images.